 c.
 General Data Protection Regulation (Regulation (EU) 2016/279)) as of 27 April 2016 repealing Directive 95/46/EC

-When a IPnoid's Customer enters into this DPA is nor a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
+When a IPnoid's Customer enters into this DPA is not a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
 IPnoid's Customer (a.k.a., data controller) shall with Data Protection Legislation in respect comply at all times in relation to all personal data provided to IPnoid pursuant to the Agreement.
-The data processing will be executed until the agreement term of Customer's executive order for the SaaS services expires or prematurely terminated due to violation of TOS.
+The data processing will be executed until the agreement term of the Customer's executive order for the SaaS services expires or is prematurely terminated due to a violation of TOS.

 Document definitions and terminology

 Data controller (a.k.a., Customer) - an individual or a company utilizing IPnoid data processor service

 Data processor - IPnoid, SaaS (a.k.a., software as a data processor service)

 Data subject (a.k.a., natural person) - an individual whose sensitive data is acquired and processed by a data controller and a data processor

 Personal data / sensitive data - information related to an identified or identifiable natural person "data subject".
 An identifiable natural person is one who can be identified, in particular by reference such as a name, an ID number, precise location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person The GDPR regulation does not apply to data that "does not relate to an identified or identifiable natural person or to data rendered anonymous in such a way that the data subject is no longer identifiable."